 Read our blog to learn more about direct compensation for property damage in Alberta.

 Optional Auto Insurance in Alberta

-As you can see, mandatory auto insurance in Alberta is focused on providing financial compensation for physical injuries and third-party property damage.
+As you can see, mandatory auto insurance in Alberta is focused on providing financial compensation for physical injuries and property damage when you’re not at fault.